|

 The main goal for this site is to create a detailed History on this regiment.

-Here I will try to put together as much detail as possible on the movements of this regiment during it's time of service,
+Here I will try to put together as much information as possible on the movements of the 196th O.V.I. during it's time

 This regiment still endured the long marches and long months of camp life like any other Regiment, and experienced the